 - In mode, hold the camera firmly while shooting as multiple images are captured in succession. - In mode, attach the camera to a tripod to prevent the camera from moving and blurring the image.
 Additionally, you should set [IS Mode] to [Off] when shooting with a tripod (p.
-165).
+173).

-- In 3 or 1 mode, images may appear coarse because the ISO speed (p.
-86) is increased to match the shooting conditions. - If camera shake is too strong while shooting in mode, the camera may not be able to combine images or you may not obtain the expected result depending on shooting conditions. - In [TM] mode, the recording pixel setting will be fixed at M (1984 x 1488 pixels).
+- In or mode, images may appear coarse because the ISO speed (p.
+88) is increased to match the shooting conditions. - If camera shake is too strong while shooting in mode, the camera may not be able to combine images or you may not obtain the expected result depending on shooting conditions.